Lora M. Pellegrini, Esq.

 President and CEO

-Lora became President and CEO of MAHP in February 2010.
+Lora has been President and CEO of the Massachusetts Association of Health Plans (MAHP) since February 2010.
 She has served on the staffs of two Governors, most recently as Chief Advisor for Government Affairs for Governor Deval Patrick, and on the legislative staff of former Governor Michael Dukakis.
 Prior to joining Governor Patrick’s staff, Lora served as Vice President for Government Affairs & Community Relations at Harvard Pilgrim Health Care for over a decade.
 While at Harvard Pilgrim Lora oversaw government affairs activities in Congress and in the New England states where the health plan operates.
 She also managed the company’s corporate charitable giving totaling over $1 Million in donations a year.
 Prior to joining Harvard Pilgrim, Lora served as an Assistant Attorney General in the Massachusetts Attorney General’s Office and on the staff of former Secretary of State John Kerry when he held public office in Massachusetts.